realjck/mood-palet/README.md

 # Mood Palet

-This application allows the user to automatically generate three different colors from an input color, to be able, for example, to find the best match for clothing or to create a graphic composition.

-It then allows users to save and manage their palettes, tag them by mood, as well as share them publicly on the web.
+This application allows the user to automatically generate a palette of five colors from an input picture.
+It then allows users to save and manage their palettes, as well as share them publicly on the web.

 ### Python 3 | Flask